ceres-solver/ceres-solver/docs/source/nnls_solving.rst

 .. member:: std::string Solver::Summary::schur_structure_given

-    For Schur type linear solvers, this string describes, the template specialization which was detected in the problem and should be used.
+    For Schur type linear solvers, this string describes the template specialization which was detected in the problem and should be used.